techflare641/favicon-finder-from-domain/README.md

 **"No file uploaded" error:**
 - Ensure you're selecting a valid CSV file
-- Check that the CSV follows the correct format (rank,domain)
+- Check that the CSV follows the correct format (no header, two columns: rank and domain)

 ## License